ga4gh/va-spec/docs/source/introduction.rst

 .. image:: images/schema-from-standard-profile
   :width: 700

-**Implementation Schema** are concrete schema that are actually implemented in data systems.
+**6. Implementation Schema** are concrete schema that are actually implemented in data systems.
 When Driver Projects ``IMPLEMENT`` a Standard JSON schema, they may use it as is, translate it into different schema languages (eg. graphql, ShEX), and/or refine it with application-specific additions to support local implementation needs.

 .. image:: images/implementation-from-standard-profile
   :width: 700